Carolina Reaper vs Habanero: What's the Difference?

 vs Jalapeño 275× hotter 44× hotter

-Flavor Profile fruity and sweet fruity and citrusy
+Flavor fruity and sweet fruity and citrusy

 Species C. chinense C. chinense